Dissipation-engineered family of nearly dark states in many-body cavity-atom systems

-where $N_1\in[0,N]$ is the occupation of the $\hat{b}_1$ mode, and $\theta\in(-\pi,\pi]$ is the relative phase between the $\hat{b}_1$ and $\hat{b}_2$ modes.
-The quasi-degenerate inverted states have energy ${E=N\omega_0}$ up to $\mathcal{O}(N)$, which is much higher than that of the excited polaritonic states.
-Similar solutions have been predicted in an $\mathrm{SU}(3)$ atomic system coupled to two cavity modes~\cite{hayn11}.
-Despite the inaccessibility of these inverted states using any quasi-adiabatic protocols in the closed system, they manifest a non-trivial relation to the dark state upon introduction of dissipation.
+where $N_1\in[0,N]$ is the occupation of the $|1\rangle$ level, and $\theta\in(-\pi,\pi]$ is the relative phase between the $|1\rangle$ and $|2\rangle$ levels.
+These quasidegenerate inverted states have a much higher energy ${E=N\omega_0}$ compared to the polaritonic excitations, whose energy is of $\mathcal{O}(1)$~\cite{supmat}.
+These states stem from the enlarged $\mathrm{SU}(3)$ symmetry and, in contrast to the dark state of Eq.~\eqref{eq:dark_state}, are characterized by nontrivial many-body correlations.
+Despite the inaccessibility of these inverted states with quasiadiabatic protocols in the closed system, they manifest a nontrivial relation to the dark state upon introduction of dissipation.

-We now explicitly consider cavity dissipation via a Liouvillian time evolution of the density matrix $\hat{\rho}$~\cite{dimer07},
+We now explicitly consider cavity dissipation via a Liouvillian time evolution of the density matrix~\cite{dimer07},

-The fixed points of the Liouvillian and their stabilities determine the steady states of the system.
-Using the third quantization approach~\cite{prosen08,prosen10}, the stability of each fixed point is determined by a set of eigenvalues termed \emph{rapidities} $\{\xi_i\}$.
-A state is stable (unstable) when $\Re\xi_\mathrm{min}\ge0$ ($\Re\xi_\mathrm{min}< 0$), where $\xi_\mathrm{min}$ is the rapidity with the minimal real part.
+The stability of the Liouvillian's fixed points determines the steady states of the system.
+In the third quantization approach~\cite{prosen08,prosen10}, this can be inferred from \emph{rapidities} $\{\xi_i\}$, whose construction and calculation from the Liouvillian are detailed in SM~\cite{supmat}.
+The values of $\xi_i$ dictate the stability of the steady states to fluctuations.
+A state is stable (unstable) when ${\Re\xi_\mathrm{min}\ge0}$ (${\Re\xi_\mathrm{min}< 0}$), with $\xi_\mathrm{min}$ the rapidity with the minimal real part.
 The system converges to (deviates from) it with a rate of $2|\Re\xi_\mathrm{min}|$ and an oscillation frequency of $2|\Im\xi_\mathrm{min}|$~\cite{prosen08,prosen10}.
-As detailed in SI~\cite{supmat}, although the normal, superradiant, and inverted states all remain fixed points of the Liouvillian [Eq.~\eqref{eq:liouvillian}], their stabilities are dramatically altered by dissipation.
-The resulting open-system stability diagram is summarized in Fig.~\ref{fig:schematics}(c).
+As detailed in SM~\cite{supmat}, although the normal, superradiant, and inverted states all remain fixed points of the Liouvillian [Eq.~\eqref{eq:liouvillian}], their stabilities are dramatically altered by dissipation.
+The resulting open system stability diagram is summarized in Fig.~\ref{fig:schematics}(c).
 Without loss of generality, we assume $\lambda_1\ge\lambda_2$ in the following discussion.